-She is fed by ancient Christian contemplative practices and, at present, is very into reggae.
+She is fed by ancient Christian contemplative prayer practices and, at present, is very into reggae and other (loud) music.

-Sally gave the 4 Bible study Lectures at the 2016 Uniting Church of Victoria and Tasmania Synod Meeting.
+Sally gave the four Bible study Lectures at the 2016 Uniting Church of Victoria and Tasmania Synod Meeting.
 Here is a link to those lectures: http://ctm.uca.edu.au/lay-ministries/woman-wisdom-bible-studies/